-- (1) All forms that are filed for approval shall be included with the filing.
-Changes to a previously approved form shall be highlighted.
-The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, a letter or other document authorizing the firm to file on behalf of the company shall be included with the filing. - (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification page of the policy contains variable items, the submission shall include the Statement of Variability.
-The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification. - (5) Include a statement that the form is subject to federal jurisdiction and accordingly the Flesch requirements do not apply. - (6) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information concerning the determination of the nonforfeiture values: - (a) For a single life policy, a demonstration that the values of the policy comply with the minimums required by the NAIC Variable Life Insurance Regulation, model #270 using Actuarial Guideline XXIV.
+- (1) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information concerning the determination of the nonforfeiture values: - (a) For a single life policy, a demonstration that the nonforfeiture values of the policy comply with the minimums required by the NAIC Variable Life Insurance Regulation, model #270 using Actuarial Guideline XXIV.
 The demonstration shall be per \$1,000 amount of insurance for the durations for which surrender charges apply and the minimum policy size and all issue ages.
 The demonstration shall be provided for males and females, unisex, if applicable, smokers and nonsmokers.
 The demonstration shall include the initial acquisition expense charge, if any, for all values tested for compliance and a sample calculation of the initial acquisition expense charge for one of the values tested.
 If applicable, the premium used in calculating the initial acquisition expense charge shall be provided.
-The demonstration shall be presented in the format prescribed in Appendix A of these standards and shall be in accordance with actuarial procedures that recognize the variable nature of the policy; - (b) A description of the policy provisions that affect the interest rates, cost of insurance rates, expense charges, surrender charges and/or nonforfeiture values; - (c) Identification and description of the source of the applicable mortality tables that are the basis of guaranteed maximum cost of the insurance rates;

-(d) The guaranteed maximum cost of insurance rates for all ages, male and female, unisex, if applicable, smoker and nonsmoker, and all underwriting classes.
+The demonstration shall be presented in the format prescribed in Appendix A of these standards and shall be in accordance with actuarial procedures that recognize the variable nature of the policy; - (b) A description of the policy provisions that affect the interest rates, cost of insurance rates, expense charges, surrender charges and/or nonforfeiture values; - (c) Identification and description of the source of the applicable mortality tables that are the basis of guaranteed maximum cost of the insurance rates; - (d) The guaranteed maximum cost of insurance rates for all ages, male and female, unisex, if applicable, smoker and nonsmoker, and all underwriting classes.
 Any formula consistent with generally accepted actuarial methodologies and applicable Actuarial Standards of Practice may be used to convert the guaranteed maximum annual cost of insurance rates to their equivalent modal guaranteed maximum cost of insurance rates provided such modal rates do not exceed the lesser of:

-$\{1 - (1 - qx)^{(1/n)}\} / \{(1 - qx)^{(1/n)}\}$ or 1/n

-where n equals the number of cost of insurance deductions from the account value per year and qx is the annual mortality rate from the applicable table;
+$$\{1 - (1 - qx)^{(1/n)}\} / \{(1 - qx)^{(1/n)}\} \text{ or } 1/n$$ where n equals the number of cost of insurance deductions from the account value per year and qx is the annual mortality rate from the applicable table;